montrehack/montrehack.github.com/_posts/2022-08-17-process-injection-linux.md

 ## Where

-* UQAM, Pavillon Président Kennedy
+* UQAM, Pavillon Président Kennedy, PK-R220
 * Follow the presentation [online on Twitch](https://twitch.tv/montrehack/)
 * Participate in teams or on your own [on Discord](https://discord.gg/4qfFwPX)